vinceimbat/vinceimbat/content/thoughts/my studying process.md

 sr-ease: 228
 ---

-The [[thoughts/talahardin]] cycle refers to the holistic process of using the system in engaging with information and generating knowledge.
+The [[talahardin]] cycle refers to the holistic process of using the system in engaging with information and generating knowledge.
 It is a cycle because the end of one loop informs the next.
 The phases of this cycle are:

 1. [[thoughts/metalearning]]
 2. [[thoughts/reading]], highlighting, and taking [[literature notes]]